 Pike Motorworks Architecture

 For this unique site, our designers turned the project inside out.
-We developed two internal, public, mid-block connectors lined with sculptural art pieces, live/work, commercial, residential entrances and retail which has made Pike Motorworks a new gathering and shopping space for the greater neighborhood.
+The design team developed two internal, public, mid-block connectors lined with sculptural art pieces, live/work, commercial, residential entrances and retail which has made Pike Motorworks a new gathering and shopping space for the greater neighborhood.

 On Pike Street, the south connector entrance is the former BMW Showroom, a brick and timber structure from 1926 that features a curved entry re-purposed as a focal point for the entire project.
 Incorporating this structure into the development largely made the project possible by allowing the building to rise an extra story above what the existing zoning would allow.